AyaFergany/Prediction-using-Unsupervised-ML/README.md

-# TASK-2 Unsupervizad ML Task using KMeans
+# TASK-2 Unsupervised ML Task using K-Means
 from giving dataset of Iris predict the optimum number of clusters and represent it visually